-A copy of this Draft Red Herring Prospectus has been filed with the SEBI at Ahmedabad.
+A copy of the Draft Red Herring Prospectus has been filed with the SEBI at Ahmedabad.

-A copy of the Red Herring Prospectus, along with the documents required to be filed under Section 32 of the Companies Act, 2013, as amended, would be delivered for registration to the RoC and a copy of the Prospectus to be filed under Section 26 of the Companies Act, 2013, as amended, would be delivered for registration with RoC at Unit No: 002, Ground Floor, SAKAR I, Near Gandhigram Railway Station, Opp.
+A copy of the Red Herring Prospectus, along with the documents required to be filed under Section 32 of the Companies Act, 2013, as amended, have been delivered for registration to the RoC and a copy of this Prospectus under Section 26 of the Companies Act, 2013, as amended, has been delivered for registration with RoC at Unit No: 002, Ground Floor, SAKAR I, Near Gandhigram Railway Station, Opp.
 Nehru Bridge, Ashram Road, Ahmedabad, Gujarat 380009.